akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 Strict-Transport-Security
 : HTTP Strict Transport Security (HSTS) is a web security policy mechanism which is communicated by the `Strict-Transport-Security` header.
 The most important security vulnerability that HSTS can fix is SSL-stripping man-in-the-middle attacks.
-The SSL-stripping attact works by transparently converting a secure HTTPS connection into a plain HTTP connection.
+The SSL-stripping attack works by transparently converting a secure HTTPS connection into a plain HTTP connection.
 The user can see that the connection is insecure, but crucially there is no way of knowing whether the connection should be secure.
 HSTS addresses this problem by informing the browser that connections to the site should always use TLS/SSL.
 See also [RFC 6797](http://tools.ietf.org/html/rfc6797).